HackYourFuture/post-grad-ed/technical-assignments/README.md

 Technical assignments are an essential part of the job application process.
 At first it might seem like a daunting challenge, but understanding the mechanics and learning the right approach will help you feel more relaxed about it.
 This in turn will help you increase your chance of getting the job!

 **Important!** If you receive a technical assignment for a real job opportunity, please be sure to contact your mentor or Education Director.
-They will help you out, make a plan and ensure that you do as well as possible on the assignment.
+While they cannot do any of the code for you, they will help you make a plan, discuss the requirements and ensure that you do as well as possible on the assignment.

 ## The why of TAs